 Antithrombotic prophylaxis should be started as soon as possible (home patients) and used during all the high-risk conditions.
-The importance of venous thromboembolism in medical patients with severe respiratory disease (as COVID), even in the early phases, has been stressed and it is well known; it cannot be considered a new observation and requires adequate, immediate prophylaxis.
+The importance of venous thromboembolism in medical patients with severe respiratory disease (as COVID), even in early phases is well known; it cannot be considered a new observation and requires adequate, immediate prophylaxis.